AndreyTamplon/CppLabs/README.md

-# Решения лабораторных работ из курса "Объектно-ориентированное программирование на C++"
+# Solutions of laboratory work from the course "Object-oriented programming in C++"